ietf-wg-alto/draft-ietf-alto-path-vector/others.md

 -->

-For availability of ALTO service, an ALTO server should be cognizant that using Path Vector extension might have a new risk: frequent requesting for path vectors might conduct intolerable increment of the server-side storage and break the ALTO server.
-It is known that the computation of Path Vectors is unlikely to be cacheable, in that the results will depend on the particular requests (e.g., where the flows are distributed).
+For availability of ALTO service, an ALTO server should be cognizant that using Path Vector extension might have a new risk: frequent requesting for Path Vectors might conduct intolerable increment of the server-side storage and break the ALTO server, for example, if an ALTO server implementation dynamically computes the Path Vectors for each requests.
 Hence, the service providing Path Vectors may become an entry point for denial-of-service attacks on the availability of an ALTO server.
 To avoid this risk, authenticity and authorization of this ALTO service may need to be better protected.
+Also, an ALTO server may consider using optimizations such as precomputation-and-projection mechanisms {{JSAC2019}}.

 # IANA Considerations # {#IANA}